luetge/TileDB/test/benchmarking/README.md

 # TileDB benchmarking

-This directory contains a simple benchmarking program intended for quick apples-apples performance measurement of common TileDB operations.
+This directory contains simple benchmarking programs intended for quick apples-apples performance measurement of common TileDB operations.

 ## How to run